5 Innovative Ways To Market Your Destination

 A well established co-branded partnership simultaneously leverages the audience and influence of not one, but two brands, with an element of exclusivity that drives consumers.
 It’s one of marketing’s sweetest hotspots; just ask Virgil Abloh, whose consumer partnerships with Nike, Ikea and Byredo have produced (and continue to produce) immediate sell out collections time and time again.

-Whilst brand partnerships are not a new or groundbreaking feat, they are a marketing tactic that is seldom tackled in the world of tourism.
+Whilst brand partnerships are not a new or groundbreaking feat, their destination marketing campaigns are seldom tackled in the world of tourism.
 With the vast array of, yet frequent similarity between destinations in the world, tourism boards are naturally pressured to compete with each other to gain the attention (and dollars) of travellers.

 Denmark and Iceland recently flipped this trend on its head.
 Upon discovering that nearly 9% of U.S. travellers who visited Iceland in 2017, also stopped in Copenhagen, Visit Denmark partnered with Icelandair to produce a video showcasing scenes from both destinations.
 The campaign leveraged the emotional connection that travellers associate with a destination (Visit Denmark), with the mass audience reach of commercial brand (Icelandair) to successfully sell a joint brand message that benefited both Iceland and Copenhagen as destinations that should be visited in one trip.